Usamos "poco", "mucho", "bastante", "nada" y "nadie" para hablar de cantidades.

 Función (Function)Cuantificadores (Quantifiers)Ejemplo (Example)

-Cantidad no exacta (Non-exact quantity)Poco, Mucho, Bastante, Demasiado
+Cantidad no exacta (Non-exact amount)Poco, Mucho, Bastante, Demasiado

 Hay poco transporte público en mi barrio.
-(There is little public transport in my neighbourhood.)
+(There is little public transport in my neighborhood.)

 Hay mucho tráfico por esta zona.
 (There is a lot of traffic in this area.)

 Esperé demasiado tiempo para el tren.
-(I waited too long for the train.)
+(I waited too much time for the train.)

 Hay bastante gente en el autobús.
 (There are quite a few people on the bus.)